matchaxmoxie/matchaxmoxie/README.md

 **Aspiring AI development, data engineering, and technology consulting**

 Luddy Direct Admit and Hudson & Holland Scholar at Indiana University Bloomington, Class of 2027.
-Studying Informatics (Business, Data, Technology) and specializing in agentic AI, LLM orchestration, and data-driven solutions designed with human needs at the center.
+Studying Informatics (Business & Society) and specializing in agentic AI, LLM orchestration, and data-driven solutions designed with human needs at the center.

-I grew up in my parents' restaurant, practically living there 364 days a year.
-At the time, I couldn't wait to escape to a "normal" 9-to-5.
-But those years taught me hard work, perseverance, patience, and the value of showing up.
-Looking back, I see how profoundly that shaped who I am and how I approach every challenge.

 - **What I do:** Aspiring AI development, data engineering, and technology consulting
 - **Approach:** Research-driven methodology • Human-centered design • Measurable business outcomes